iamsuryansh/plug_and_play_rag/LLM_CONFIGURATION.md

-# LLM Configuration Examples
+# LLM Configuration Guide - Plug-and-Play RAG

-This guide shows how to configure different LLM providers for the chat-with-your-data system.
+This guide shows how to configure different LLM providers for the Plug-and-Play RAG system.

 ## Gemini AI (Default)